 This year, like the last three years, I’m attending a DDLM party at the Ventura County Museum, which features crafts, altars, drinks and dancing.
 Whichever way you honor your loved ones and those who have departed, may you have a memorable Dia de los Muertos.

-I write YA and Adult fiction about strong women, difficult circumstances and characters on both sides of the law.
-Member of SCBWI, Macondo Writers.
+I write YA fiction about strong women, difficult circumstances, and characters on both sides of the law.
+Member of SCBWI, Macondo Writers, a co-founder of #LatinxPitch, and a 2020 Las Musas Hermana mentoring program.